makerdao/community/governance/votes/Executive vote - November 14, 2024.md

 ---
-title: Template - [Executive Vote] SparkLend D3M Parameter Update, Update Gelato Keeper Treasury Address, ConsolFreight Debt Write-Off and Associated DAO Resolution, Facilitator Payment Streams, Aligned Delegate Compensation, Launch Project Funding, Spark Proxy Spell - November 14, 2024
+title: Template - [Executive Vote] SparkLend D3M Parameter Update, Update Gelato Keeper Treasury Address, ConsolFreight Debt Write-Off and Associated DAO Resolution, Facilitator Payment Streams, Aligned Delegate Compensation, Spark Proxy Spell - November 14, 2024
-summary: Update the SparkLend buffer parameter on mainnet, update the treasury address used by the Gelato keeper, write-off the debt of ConsolFreight (RWA-003) and approve a related DAO Resolution, set up new Facilitator vesting streams, distributed Aligned Delegate compensation for September 2024, distribute Launch Project funcing, trigger a Spark Proxy Spell.
+summary: Update the SparkLend buffer parameter on mainnet, update the treasury address used by the Gelato keeper, write-off the debt of ConsolFreight (RWA-003) and approve a related DAO Resolution, set up new Facilitator vesting streams, distributed Aligned Delegate compensation for September 2024, trigger a Spark Proxy Spell.
 date: 2024-11-14T00:00:00.000Z
 address: "$spell_address"

 ---
-# [Executive Proposal] SparkLend D3M Parameter Update, Update Gelato Keeper Treasury Address, ConsolFreight Debt Write-Off and Associated DAO Resolution, Facilitator Payment Streams, Aligned Delegate Compensation, Launch Project Funding, Spark Proxy Spell - November 14, 2024
+# [Executive Proposal] SparkLend D3M Parameter Update, Update Gelato Keeper Treasury Address, ConsolFreight Debt Write-Off and Associated DAO Resolution, Facilitator Payment Streams, Aligned Delegate Compensation, Spark Proxy Spell - November 14, 2024

 The Governance Facilitators and Sidestream and Dewiz have placed an executive proposal into the voting system.
 MKR/SKY Holders should vote for this proposal if they support the following alterations to the Sky Protocol.